We use cookies to optimize our website & deliver you the best service

 Donating plasma is an extremely safe process with minimal risk to healthy donors when proper eligibility criteria are followed.
 Plasma donation centers have strict health and lifestyle requirements in order to protect the donor's wellbeing and ensure high-quality plasma is collected.

-To be eligible to donate plasma, you must be between the ages of 18-65 and weigh at least 110 pounds.
-Teenagers under 18 are not permitted to donate for safety reasons, while those over 65 require a doctor's approval.
+To be eligible to donate plasma, you must be between the ages of 18-64 and weigh at least 110 pounds.
 Meeting the minimum weight threshold helps ensure donors have sufficient blood volume for the donation procedure.

 Additionally, when it comes to plasma donation and your health, you must be in good general health without any transmittable diseases.
 Donors have their blood pressure, pulse, temperature, protein, and hematocrit levels tested at every visit to confirm it is safe for them to donate.
 Certain medical diagnoses may disqualify you temporarily or permanently per FDA guidelines, including HIV, hepatitis, organ transplant, or seizure history.
 Pregnant women also cannot donate until at least 6 weeks after giving birth.